Stress in ordered systems: Ginzburg-Landau type density field theory: Application to phase-field crystal models

 To exemplify that the formalism extends to defected lattices, we include in Fig. (\ref{fig:SC_dislocations_illiustration}) a 3D sc PFC structure in the presence of an edge (screw) dislocation in panel (a) (panel (c)), and its associated stress field in panel (c) (panel (f)).
-The PFC configuration was prepared by multiplying the complex amplitudes of the PFC by dislocation charges followed by a brief period of relaxation, as explained in Ref. \cite{skaugenDislocationDynamicsCrystal2018}.
-Even though dislocations are singular objects (they are phase singularities for the complex amplitudes), the density field $\psi$ and its corresponding macroscopic stress field remain well-defined and smooth, without any core regularization method.